Get Matched With Cybersecurity Programs

 What is an Occupational Therapist (OT)?

-An Occupational Therapist (OT) is a healthcare professional who works with a wide range of patients who need assistance learning or relearning various life skills.
+An occupational therapist (OT) is a healthcare professional who works with a wide range of patients who need assistance learning or relearning various life skills.
 This career path is one of the most diversified in healthcare, as there is a vast spectrum of people who utilize OTs in their recovery.
-For instance, if you become an Occupational Therapist, you might work with elderly patients who need help coping with the onset of dementia, limited physical abilities, or injuries.
+For instance, if you become an OT, you might work with elderly patients who need help coping with the onset of dementia, limited physical abilities, or injuries.
 You might also work on a psychiatric ward of a hospital or in the community, providing assistance to mentally ill patients who need support and care.

-Ultimately, an Occupational Therapist is a healthcare professional who helps to make life better, even in circumstances that might seem overwhelming.
+Ultimately, an OT is a healthcare professional who helps to make life better, even in circumstances that might seem overwhelming.

 Compare Popular Online Cybersecurity Programs